salmank255/Road-waymo-dataset/README.md

 Before extracting the frames, you will need to make sure that you have `ffmpeg` installed on your machine or your python should include its binaries.
 If you are using Ubuntu, the following command should be sufficient: `sudo apt install ffmpeg`.

 You can now use `extract_videos2jpgs.py` to extract the frames.
-You will need to provide the path to the `roadpp` folder as an argument:
+You will need to provide the path to the `road-waymo` folder as an argument:
 ```
 python extract_videos2jpgs.py <path-to-road-folder>/road_waymo/
 ```

-Now, the `roadpp` directory should look like this:
+Now, the `road-waymo` directory should look like this:

 ```
-roadpp
+road-waymo
-├── road_plus_plus_trainval_v1.0.json
+├── road_waymo_trainval_v1.0.json
 ├── videos
     ├── Train_00000.mp4
     ├── Train_00001.mp4